 NewEnglandTravelPlanner.com Logo Harriet Beecher Stowe

-The author of the mid-19th-century best-seller Uncle Tom's Cabin was a tireless advocate for the abolition of slavery, temperance in the use of alcohol, and getting the vote for women.
+Author of Uncle Tom's Cabin, Stowe was a tireless advocate for the abolition of slavery, temperance in the use of alcohol, and getting the vote for women.

-Born in Litchfield CT, Harriet Beecher Stowe (1811-1896) was the daughter of a minister whose rigorous life was a testament to his Puritan beliefs.
+Born in Litchfield CT, Harriet Beecher Stowe (1811-1896) was the daughter of Reverend Lyman Beecher, a minister whose rigorous life was a testament to his Puritan beliefs.

-A teacher and author, Stowe was living in Brunswick, Maine, site of Bowdoin College, while she wrote Uncle Tom's Cabin (1850).
-Her poignant novel about a runaway slave became a huge national bestseller, with 300,000 copies sold within a year of publication.
+A wife, mother, teacher and author, Harriet Beecher Stowe was living in Brunswick, Maine, site of Bowdoin College, when she wrote Uncle Tom's Cabin (1851-52), published first as a series of installments in an anti-slavery magazine, then as a book.
+Her poignant novel about a runaway slave became a huge national bestseller, with an unprecedented 300,000 copies sold within a year of publication.

-Stowe raised six children, kept house, wrote novels, poems, essays and magazine articles, and worked tirelessly for temperance and women's suffrage as well as the abolition of slavery.
+Stowe raised six children, kept house, wrote novels, poems, essays and magazine articles, and worked tirelessly for temperance and women's suffrage and Women's rights as well as the abolition of slavery.

-You can visit her house in Hartford CT at Nook Farm, next to the house of another famous 19th-century author: Mark Twain.
+Stowe spent her final years, suffering from dementia, in a cottage at Nook Farm in Hartford CT next to the house of another famous 19th-century author: Mark Twain.
+More...

 Brunswick ME